stantonius/hot-air/_posts/2021-10-30-smarthome_base.md

 ## Personal Development Outcomes
 * I can write a bit of c++ code
 * I can write a bit of Dart/Flutter code
-* I can use Github Actions and XX
+* I can use Github Actions and fastlane
 * I know a lot more about electricity (and thus how the modern world operates)
 * I can solder
 * I can use MQTT and Node-Red